Can you see thermal energy? Yes, with just a few common kitchen items!

 - Food Coloring

-Step 1 – Begin by preparing three jars of water.
+Step 1 – Begin by preparing three identical jars of water.
 Fill one jar with cold water, one jar with room temperature water, and one jar with hot water.

 Helpful Tip: For cold water, fill the jar and put it in the fridge for an hour or two.
 For the room temperature water, fill the jar and leave it on the counter for an hour or two.
 For the hot water, boil the water on the stove or put it in the microwave for a minute or two.

-Step 2 – Place 2-3 drops of food coloring in each jar.
+Step 2 – Place 2-3 drops of food coloring in each jar and observe what happens.

 When observing the food coloring in the water, you will immediately notice that it behaves differently based on the temperature of the water.

 Even though the glasses of water look the same, the difference in the water temperature causes the molecules that make up the water to behave differently.
 Molecules that make up matter move faster when they are warmer because they have more thermal energy and slower when they are colder because they have less thermal energy.
 In this experiment, the molecules in the hot water are moving around much faster than the molecules in the cold water.